 Ignoring Meta Descriptions and Title Tags

 If your website loads too slow, you’re hurting domain authority.
-People are more likely to bounce off your website if it takes too long to load, and Google considers bounce rate when they determine your ranking.
-They also factor in your website speed when they push out results to users, so making sure your site loads as quickly as possible is important.
+People are more likely to bounce off your site if it takes too long to load, and Google considers bounce rate when they determine your ranking.
+They also factor in your website speed when they push out results to users, so making sure your site loads as quickly as possible is essential.

 47% of users expect a website to load within two seconds or less.
 And a one-second delay in page load speed can cause a 7% decrease in conversion rate.
 If you earn $100,000/day, that means you lose $2.5 million per year because your website is slow.